Army of the Mughal Empire: Ships

-Navy history
+Naval history

 The Ganj-i-Sawai, one of the largest armed trade ships in the 17th century.

-For the two decades in the end of the 16th century, during their operation in Bengal, the Mughal Empire faced difficulties when it was dealing with the rainy climate and the geography of Bengal region, which contains large portions of Ganges River delta, resulting in any attempts for military conquests turning into amphibious operations.
-Their opponents were the local warlords, who owned large quantities of warships.
-The locals were also assisted by the pirates from Portuguese Goa region, along with some Dutch ships, although some of the Portuguese instead assisted the Mughal empire.
+For the two decades at the end of the 16th century, during their operations in Bengal, the Mughals faced difficulties due to the rainy climate and the geography of Bengal, which contains large portions of the Ganges River delta, resulting in any attempts for military conquest turning into amphibious operations.
+Their opponents were local warlords, who owned large quantities of warships.
+The locals were also assisted by the pirates from the Portuguese Goa region, along with some Dutch ships, although some of the Portuguese instead assisted the Mughal empire.

-The Mughal amphibious forces also operated in muddy terrains, such as when Ghiyas Khan led the operation against Udayaditya from the Jessore Kingdom.
-To further improving their operations in wet terrains, the Mughals constructed some economical river dedicated fortress which built with the abundance of muds in the region that they learned from the local Bengalese fortress construction techniques.
-Soon, the imperial naval strategy focusing the mobilities of the ships which tracks were defended by those river forts.
-Grand vizier Mir Jumla also constructing land-based defensive installations put on those floating river forts, which were constructed by lashing ships, and large rafts to enable the Mughal soldiers to fight on water.
-Heavy artillery pieces brought on board rafts to supplement the existing ones, while wagons lashed to decks and stacks of crates and bales of straw or cotton formed makeshift fortification.
+The Mughal amphibious forces also operated in muddy terrains, such as when Ghiyas Khan led an operation against Udayaditya of the Jessore Kingdom.
+To further improve their operations in wet terrains, the Mughals leveraged local Bengalese fortress construction techniques to build a number of cheap, river-dedicated fortresses which were built with the abundance of mud in the region.
+Soon, the imperial naval strategy focused on the mobility of their ships whose tracks were defended by these river forts.
+Grand vizier Mir Jumla also constructed land-based defensive installations to put on those floating river forts.
+These were constructed by lashing ships, while large rafts enabled the Mughal soldiers to fight on water.
+Heavy artillery pieces were brought on board rafts to supplement the existing ones, while wagons lashed to decks and stacks of crates or bales of straw and cotton formed makeshift fortifications.

-The foundation of salt water naval force of the Mughal empire were established by Akbar from the late 16th century after he conquered Bengal and Gujarat.
-Emperor Akbar reorganized the imperial navy from a collections of civilian vessels with more professional institutions of Naval administration which is detailed in the Ain-i-Akbari, the annals of Akbar's reign.
-It identifies the navy's primary objectives including the maintenance of transport and combat vessels, the retention of skilled seamen, protection of civilian commerce and the enforcement of tolls and tariffs.
-Akbar were recorded in A'in Mir Bahri, to be possessed of 3000 armed vessels, although later decreased into 768.
-In early 1600, the Mughals employed Bengali local warriors as their naval force. these Nawwara is a Bengal local warlords.
-These locals were consisted of the twelve chiefs of Baro-Bhuyan military confederacy, where they responsible for the shipbuildings, commercial trades, slave raidings, and military protections.
-The Mughals assigned these local warlords to naval positions and also uncultivated lands for them.
+The foundation of the salt water naval force of the Mughals was established by Akbar from the late 16th century after he conquered Bengal and Gujarat.
+Emperor Akbar reorganized the imperial navy from a collections of civilian vessels to more professional institutions of naval administration; this is detailed in the Ain-i-Akbari, the annals of Akbar's reign.
+The annals identify the navy's primary objectives as being the maintenance of transport and combat vessels, the retention of skilled seamen, protection of civilian commerce and the enforcement of tolls and tariffs.
+Akbar was recorded in A'in Mir Bahri, to be possessed of 3000 armed vessels, although this later decreased to 768.
+In early 1600, the Mughals employed local Bengali warriors as their naval force. these Nawwara is a Bengal local warlords.
+These locals consisted of the twelve chiefs of Baro-Bhuyan military confederacy, and were responsible for shipbuilding, commercial trade, slave raids, and military protection.
+The Mughals assigned these local warlords to naval positions and gave uncultivated lands to them.